KCaglarCoskun/enur-filter-list/CONTRIBUTING.md

 * Stack Exchange "Hot Network Questions" list should be blocked since the entries are unrelated to the question at hand.

 **Examples of recommendations that should not be blocked:**
-* Stack Exchange "Linked" and "Related" lists should not be blocked since the are related to the question.
+* Stack Exchange "Linked" and "Related" lists should not be blocked since they are related to the question.

 Obviously: Search bars and search results should not be blocked